Taxpayer Advocate, Payments

-- Form CM-1 Offer in Compromise on website at Hawaii Tax Forms (Alphbetical Listing)
+- Form CM-1 Offer in Compromise on website at Hawaii Tax Forms (Alphabetical Listing)

-- Form CM-2 (Individual) or CM-2B (Corporation) Statement of Financial Condition (Federal Forms are acceptable) on website at Hawaii Tax Forms (Alphbetical Listing)
+- Form CM-2 (Individual) or CM-2B (Corporation) Statement of Financial Condition (Federal Forms are acceptable) on website at Hawaii Tax Forms (Alphabetical Listing)

 - Copies of all bank statements & bank checks/check register for last 3 months

 - ___ Copies of statements showing the premium amounts for all insurance (auto, home, health, renters, etc.) – the coverage page of the homeowners & renters insurance policies and the first page of all insurance policies